LeonDasgupta/DNA-analysis/README.md

 # DNA-analysis
-Counting the GC percentage of DNA sequence using Biopython
+This code counts the percentage of GC in a DNA seqeunce.
+Counting the GC percentage is one of the most important part of any DNA analysis.